By the end of this section, you will be able to do the following:

 Another cause of nonrandom mating is physical location.
 This is especially true in large populations spread over vast geographic distances where not all individuals will have equal access to one another.
 Some might be miles apart through woods or over rough terrain, while others might live immediately nearby.

 Genes are not the only players involved in determining population variation.
 Other factors, such as the environment (Figure 19.7) also influence phenotypes.
 A beachgoer is likely to have darker skin than a city dweller, for example, due to regular exposure to the sun, an environmental factor.
-For some species, the environment determines some major characteristics, such as gender.
+For some species, the environment determines some major characteristics, such as sex.
 For example, some turtles and other reptiles have temperature-dependent sex determination (TSD).
 TSD means that individuals develop into males if their eggs are incubated within a certain temperature range, or females at a different temperature range.